keithws/browser-report/README.md

 Note, this is meant for reporting and not for application logic; your application should use feature detection, not browser detection.
 Therefore, only the most common browser names and OS names are reported.
 The full user agent string is always provided and it can help you identify any browser.
 If you need to report on every browser and OS, take a look at [platform.js](https://github.com/bestiejs/platform.js).

 # Usage
-Load this script into a browser and call `browserReport()` with a callback.
+Package manager support is planned, but for now load this script into a browser and call `browserReport()` with a callback.
 Note, some values maybe `null` if the information is not available.

-## Asynchronous
+## Asynchronous Usage

 	<script src="browser-report.js"></script>
 	<script>